LinkedIn Lead Generation Guide for Social Selling

 You need a great brand on LinkedIn that potential leads can trust.
 Your LinkedIn presence, conveyed through your profile, tells LinkedIn users who you are.

+Are you the real deal?
+Do you have the expertise you claim you do?
+Are you authentic?
+Is your agency or business worthy of doing the job?
+Are you someone I’d have a beer with?
 These are all questions that your brand—the sense of authority and reassurance your digital self gives off—answers for people.
 When you outreach to potential leads, a profile that showcases a professional brand will boost connection and close rates.
+Potential buyers take notice of a strong brand.
+When people feel that your brand connects with them, 57% spend more and 76% will choose you over a competitor.

 So how can you improve your LinkedIn profile to establish your expertise and start social selling like a pro?
 Let’s look at some examples.